 A permit to establish use is needed to change the use on your property, for example, from an office to a retail space.
 If you’re also renovating or remodeling your building, you can change your use as part of your addition / alteration permit without a separate permit to establish use.
 If the new use is not allowed outright under our Land Use Code, you need to apply for a conditional use permit.

 You may also want to obtain a permit to establish use to show that an unpermited property use is legal.
-You may want to do this when:
+You may want to do this when the use on your property has been ongoing, is permitted outright under current land use code, and meets all current Seattle Municipal Code standards, but was never been legally established by permit.

 Our fees are based on the value of your project.
 You pay approximately 75 percent of your fees when you submit your plans and the rest when you pick up your permit.
 Use our fee estimator to calculate how much your permit will cost.